secretstartups/handbook/strategy/index.html.md

 We will strive to increase the contributions of the wider community.

-1. **Community contributions:** Build out a community engagement program to drive community contributions per month from our open source community to 50% of the wider community by EOFY23.
-1. **Customer contributions:** We will seek to encourage existing customers to make GitLab work for them with a [MRARR](/handbook/engineering/quality/performance-indicators/#mrarr) above $1b MR per year.
+1. **Contributions:** Grow contributions to 1000 a month by being responsive and encouraging full-time contributors at customers.
-1. **Enterprise leading usability:** We will aim to enable contributions that improve the user experience of our application through purpose driven user research and product development, leading to a [SUS](/handbook/engineering/ux/performance-indicators/system-usability-scale/#sus-and-gitlab) score > 77.
+1. **Enterprise leading usability:** Enable contributions that improve the user experience of our application through purpose driven user research and product development, leading to a [SUS](/handbook/engineering/ux/performance-indicators/system-usability-scale/#sus-and-gitlab) score > 77.
-1. **Connect with core users:** Know the organization and be in contact with at least one person in organizations that collectively host more than 10m active users of our open source product.
+1. **Connect with users on self-managed free:** Know the organization and be in contact with at least one person in organizations that collectively host more than 10m active users of our open source product.
 Do this via SaaS services for self-managed and proprietary features that can be used for free.

 ### 3) Customer centricity
 The customer will be the center of our operations including how we develop, market, and support our products.
 While we ship fast every month, we are committed to a seamless change management experience for our customers so they can get the best of GitLab in a predictable way.
 We have a goal that over one thousand of our customers become references.